algolab-quantique/pauliarray/documentation/source/operations.rst

 .. attention::

-    Composition, and all other operations based on composition, behaves a bit differently for the data structure :code:`PauliArray`.
+    Composition, and all other operations based on composition, behave a bit differently for the data structure :code:`PauliArray`.
 The composition of two Pauli strings produces a new Pauli string as well as a possible factor

     .. math::